mauricevancooten/react-starter-kit/README.md

 # React Starter Kit

-Universal JavaScript build with Express, React, React Router and Handlebars template.
+Universal JavaScript build with Express, React and React Router.

 Webpack to compile JavaScript, JSX and Sass.
 * ESLint to lint JavaScript